JamesBracken/Ember-Ash/readme.md

 **Cloning**
 To clone a repository follow these steps

-1.Login in to Github or create an account if you haven't already
+1. Login in to Github or create an account if you haven't already

-2.Go to this project repository [Ember & Ash](https://github.com/JamesBracken/Ember-Ash)
+2. Go to this project repository [Ember & Ash](https://github.com/JamesBracken/Ember-Ash)

-3.Click on the *Code* button and select whether you would like to cline with HTTPS, SSH or the Github CLI and then copy the link shown
+3. Click on the *Code* button and select whether you would like to cline with HTTPS, SSH or the Github CLI and then copy the link shown

-4.Open your terminal in your IDE/code editor of choice then change the current working directory to the location you would like to use for the cloned directory
+4. Open your terminal in your IDE/code editor of choice then change the current working directory to the location you would like to use for the cloned directory

-5.Type "git clone" into the terminal and paste the link you copied in the third step then press Enter
+5. Type "git clone" into the terminal and paste the link you copied in the third step then press Enter

-6.To install the dependencies you can run **npm install** in your IDE(integrated development environment) terminal, the dependencies you need are listed in the package.json and package-lock.json files
+6. To install the dependencies you can run **npm install** in your IDE(integrated development environment) terminal, the dependencies you need are listed in the package.json and package-lock.json files

 **Commiting and Pushing Changes**

-1.Open the termin in the directory of your cloned repository
+1. Open the termin in the directory of your cloned repository

-2.Using "git status" check to see your changes are correct
+2. Using "git status" check to see your changes are correct

-3.If you are ready to commit  type "git add ." to stage all saved changes to be commited, you can alternatively use "git add YOUR_FILENAME" to stage specific files for commit
+3. If you are ready to commit  type "git add ." to stage all saved changes to be commited, you can alternatively use "git add YOUR_FILENAME" to stage specific files for commit

-4.Using "git commit -m "Write your commit message here" commit your changes with a descriptive message, give a good amount of detail but try not to go over 50 characters
+4. Using "git commit -m "Write your commit message here" commit your changes with a descriptive message, give a good amount of detail but try not to go over 50 characters

-5.Finally use "git push origin main" to push your changes to the main branch of your github repository
+5. Finally use "git push origin main" to push your changes to the main branch of your github repository

 **Forking**

 To fork this repository follow these steps

-1.Setup Git and make sure your git has github authentication 2.Go to the web page repository [Ember & Ash](https://github.com/JamesBracken/Ember-Ash) 3.Click on *fork* on the upper right portion of the page.
+1. Setup Git and make sure your git has github authentication

+2. Go to the web page repository [Ember & Ash](https://github.com/JamesBracken/Ember-Ash)

+3. Click on *fork* on the upper right portion of the page.

-4.This has now forked the repository to your own profile.
+4. This has now forked the repository to your own profile.

-5.Go to your profile and navigate to the forked repository.
+5. Go to your profile and navigate to the forked repository.

-6.Click on *Code* above the list of forked files 7.Choose the option you need from the dropdown menu.
+6. Click on *Code* above the list of forked files

+7. Choose the option you need from the dropdown menu.

 Further assistance can be found [HERE](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) on the github Fork a Repo page

 **Local development**

-1.Clone your repository from Github, you can find the "Code" button where you can copy the url from 2.Open your IDE and open a terminal, make sure you are in the correct directory where you want to clone the repository to.
+1. Clone your repository from Github, you can find the "Code" button where you can copy the url from

+2. Open your IDE and open a terminal, make sure you are in the correct directory where you want to clone the repository to.

-3.Type git clone URL, replace URL with the one you just copied in the first step 4.Setup your virtual environment, type the below commands
+3. Type git clone URL, replace URL with the one you just copied in the first step

+4. Setup your virtual environment, type the below commands

-    python3 -m venv [virtual_environment name]
+- python3 -m venv [virtual_environment name]

-5.Activate your virtual environment, type the below commands
+5. Activate your virtual environment, type the below commands

-Windows: myvenv\Scripts\activate
+- Windows: myvenv\Scripts\activate

-Linux/Mac: source myvenv/bin/activate
+- Linux/Mac: source myvenv/bin/activate

-6.Type the below items into your IDE terminal, this will install all packages
-    pip install -r requirements.txt
+6. Type the below items into your IDE terminal, this will install all packages pip install -r requirements.txt

-If you want to install your own packages here is some extra step-by-step instructions and examples:
+**If you want to install your own packages** here is some extra step-by-step instructions and examples:

 - Type the below items into your IDE terminal pip install Django~=3.2 gunicorn (NOTE: try to use pip3 instead if this does not work)